pawadski/monitoring_exporter/README.md

 - CentOS 5 (with a workaround), 6, 7
 - CloudLinux 6, 7

-Requires Bash >4, on CentOS 5 the playbook will attempt to compile a separate Bash version during install.
+Requires Bash >4, on CentOS 5 for example, you will need to install Bash 4 (perhaps into a separate binary ie. `/bin/bash42`) and edit `bashPath` to it in the exporter file.
+You may also need to change the shebang lines, depending on your system.

 ###  Ansible